-One of the most important product distinctions is that between a product made with what’s called a full spectrum CBD oil, on the one hand, and products which are, on the other hand, made by infusing them with purified CBD.
+One of the most important product distinctions is between a product made with a broad spectrum CBD oil and products made infusing them with purified CBD.
 It’s important to distinguish between these two products because they provide different sets of effects.

-In order to understand the difference between a full spectrum CBD product and a CBD-infused product, we need to understand how CBD oil is produced.
+In order to understand the difference between a broad spectrum CBD product and pure CBD, we need to understand how CBD oil is produced.
 The resinous flowers of certain strains of the hemp plant used to produce CBD oil are rich in compounds known as cannabinoids.
-Cannabidiol, aka CBD, the most abundant cannabinoid found in cannabinoid-rich hemp is just one of scores of cannabinoids.
+Cannabidiol (CBD), the most abundant cannabinoid found in cannabinoid-rich hemp, is just one of scores of cannabinoids.
 Each cannabinoid has its own set of effects.

 Furthermore, hemp flowers produce aromatic compounds known as terpenes, which give the plant its distinctive scent and flavor.
-Terpenes have been used for millennia in a healing modality known as aromatherapy.
-While cannabinoids make up as much as 20 to 25 percent of the weight of the flowers, terpenes are measured in parts per million.
+Terpenes have been used for millennia in aromatherapy.
+While cannabinoids make up as much as 20 to 25% of the weight of the flowers, terpenes are measured in parts per million.

-These compounds, cannabinoids and terpenes are extracted from hemp flowers by dissolving the dried flowers in a solvent such as ethanol.
-The solvent is then evaporated, leaving behind what is referred to as raw hemp extract.
+These compounds are extracted from hemp flowers by dissolving the dried flowers in a solvent such as ethanol or using supercritical CO2.
+This produces what is referred to as raw hemp extract.
 In order to produce a palatable CBD oil, unwanted compounds such as chlorophyll and waxes are removed.
-This produces a refined oil which contains the full spectrum of cannabinoids and terpenes found in the original plant.
+This produces a refined oil which contains the broad spectrum of cannabinoids and terpenes found in the original plant.

-Full spectrum CBD oil can be distilled to the point where the CBD and other cannabinoids can be completely isolated, producing very nearly pure CBD.
+Broad spectrum CBD oil can be distilled to the point where nearly all cannabinoids and terpenes except for CBD are removed, producing pure CBD.
 Pure CBD is odorless and colorless, making it ideal for adding to edibles, drinks and topicals.

-A full spectrum oil, because it contains an array of cannabinoids and terpenes (all of which are active within the body) will produce a wider range of effects than products containing pure CBD, which are devoid of terpenes and other cannabinoids.
+A broad spectrum oil, because it contains an array of cannabinoids and terpenes (all of which are active within the body), will produce a wider range of effects than products containing pure CBD, which are devoid of terpenes and other cannabinoids.